codecrafters-io/build-your-own-shell/stage_descriptions/quoting-06-qj0.md

 content2
 ```

-The tester will check if the commands correctly execute the renamed `cat` executable, and that the output is correct.
+The tester will verify that:
+- Quoted executable names are correctly processed (quotes removed).
+- The resulting executable name is found and executed.
+- The output matches what the executable produces.